Whether this is your first 10K or your hundredth, it’s useful to have a 10K Pace chart to guide your training and race day pacing.

 What is a Good 10K Time?

 The age old question of what’s a good pace.
-As always the answer is it depends on a lot of factors from your experience level to the race course and even the weather.
+As always the answer is it depends on a lot of factors!
+These factors include your age, fitness level, experience, training, health, race course, and even the weather.

 The 10K is an interesting distance because at the elite level it’s most often run on a track!
 And while it’s an endurance event, it’s still considered part of the standard track and field line up, unlike the half marathon and marathon which are done as road races.